ZenabG/SAS_Backend/README.md

 # Improvement

-While writing slice test for ControllerClass I noticed that `getUserDexterity()` method was not handling the case where user object is null.
+- While writing slice test for ControllerClass I noticed that `getUserDexterity()` method was not handling the case where user object is null.
 Added the improvement in `ControllerClass`.
+- After adding above improvement, I noticed that `shouldLoadUser()` test from **ControllersIntegrationTest** started failing as user was never getting created.
+I dug deep and found that **RepositoryClass** was missing `createUser()` method.
+Made the necessary improvements in **RepositoryClass** and **ControllersIntegration** test.